datastax/astrapy/README.md

 That being said, there are no known breakings of backward compatibility:
 **legacy code would run with a newest astrapy version just as well.**
-Here is a recap of the minor changes that came _to the old API_ with 1.0.0:
+Here is a recap of the minor changes that came _to the old API_ with 1.0.0 (and beyond):

+- added 'options' parameter to [Async]AstraDBCollection.update_one (v.
+1.4.2+)
+- prefetched find iterators: fix second-thread hangups in some cases (v.
+1.4.2+)
 - Added support for null tokens (with the effect of no authentication/token header in requests)
 - Added Content-Type header to all HTTP requests to the API
 - Added methods to `[Async]AstraDBCollection`: `delete_one_filter`,